 The Honest Kitchen Wins Its Battle For Commercial Free Speech

-The Honest Kitchen has prevailed in its six-month lawsuit against Ohio Department of Agriculture.
+The Honest Kitchen has prevailed in its six-month lawsuit against the Ohio Department of Agriculture.

 The court has ruled in favor of The Honest Kitchen, citing the company’s right to truthful, commercial free speech.
 Ohio Department had acknowledged that the pet food products were human food grade, yet claimed that stating the fact on the labels could be confusing to customers, who might be unable to determine if the diets were intended for animals or humans.

-The Honest Kitchen has been the only pet food manufacturer in the United States to have proven to the Federal FDA that every ingredient it uses in its products are suitable for human consumption, and the products are manufactured in a human food facility.
-The cat and dog diets are made right along side bakery mixes, and other products for human consumption.
+The Honest Kitchen has been the only pet food manufacturer in the United States to have proven to the U.S. Food & Drug Administration (FDA) that every ingredient it uses in its products are suitable for human consumption, and the products are manufactured in a human food facility.
+The cat and dog diets are made right alongside bakery mixes, and other products for human consumption.

 Nancy Winrod owner of The Grateful Dog Bakery (N. Ridgeville, OH), one of the company’s resellers, had commented, “I am a small business owner and have had to pull 3 quality products so far….
 Yet the companies that sold tainted food are able to continue with their horrendous bi-products, rendered meats, and chemical preservatives.
 It is SO time the pet food industry turns around in favor of the pets in this state!